cziem/100-days-of-code-fayvor/log.md

 **Today's Work**: Working on FCC Second Project

-**Thougths**: I should really stick with styling the whole page with flexbox, but is that really possible?
+**Thoughts**: I should really stick with styling the whole page with flexbox, but is that really possible?

 **Link to work**: [Survery Form: Say your mind](https://codepen.io/phavor/full/JBmgNr/)